wacncontent/CustomizeTool/output/articles/sql-database/sql-database-elastic-scale-overview-split-and-merge.md

 ## Concepts & Key Features

 **Customer-Hosted Services**: The split-merge is delivered as a customer-hosted service.
-You must deploy and host the service in your Microsoft Azure subscription.
+You must deploy and host the service in your Windows Azure subscription.
 The package you download from NuGet contains a configuration template to complete with the information for your specific deployment.
-See the [split-merge tutorial](sql-database-elastic-scale-configure-deploy-split-and-merge.md) for details.
+See the [split-merge tutorial](/documentation/articles/sql-database-elastic-scale-configure-deploy-split-and-merge) for details.
 Since the service runs in your Azure subscription, you can control and configure most security aspects of the service.
 The default template includes the options to configure SSL, certificate-based client authentication, encryption for stored credentials, DoS guarding and IP restrictions.
-You can find more information on the security aspects in the following document [split-merge security configuration](sql-database-elastic-scale-split-merge-security-configuration.md).
+You can find more information on the security aspects in the following document [split-merge security configuration](/documentation/articles/sql-database-elastic-scale-split-merge-security-configuration).

 The default deployed service runs with one worker and one web role.
 Each uses the A1 VM size in Azure Cloud Services.
-While you cannot modify these settings when deploying the package, you could change them after a successful deployment in the running cloud service, (through the Azure portal).
+While you cannot modify these settings when deploying the package, you could change them after a successful deployment in the running cloud service, (through the Azure Management Portal).
 Note that the worker role must not be configured for more than a single instance for technical reasons.

 **Shard Map Integration**: The split-merge service interacts with the shard map of the application.
 When using the split-merge service to split or merge ranges or to move shardlets between shards, the service automatically keeps the shard map up to date.
 To do so, the service connects to the shard map manager database of the application and maintains ranges and mappings as split/merge/move requests progress.
 This ensures that the shard map always presents an up-to-date view when split-merge operations are going on.
 Split, merge and shardlet movement operations are implemented by moving a batch of shardlets from the source shard to the target shard.
 During the shardlet movement operation the shardlets subject to the current batch are marked as offline in the shard map and are unavailable for data-dependent routing connections using the **OpenConnectionForKey** API.